 How to start a consultancy business

-Could you make a living helping other people's businesses?
+Could you make a living helping other entrepreneurs start and grow their businesses?
+Read our guide to launching a consultancy firm here...

 Whether you come to the decision yourself or you’re forced into it by circumstances, starting your own business involves a lot of complex preparations and a great deal of strategic thought.
 For many, finding the right business idea or opportunity is the first and biggest challenge.